 Students working together on the same presentation or exhibition must apply as a team.
 The collaborative team should select one representative student to submit the proposal on behalf of the team.
 If the grant is awarded, the lead student will be the sole recipient of the grant payment.

 Students are not eligible to receive the Graduate Dean Professional Development Award if any of the following conditions are true:

 All students on a collaborative team must be eligible for the team to be considered.

-Graduate Dean Professional Development Awards do not support:
+Graduate Dean Professional Development Awards do not support any of the following:

 Graduate Dean Professional Development Award funds are limited, and grants are highly competitive.
 Each year, the Graduate Dean receives far more requests than can be honored.
 Often, extremely worthy applicants cannot be supported.